CvanderStoep/HomeAutomation/README.md

 ### Output is visualized using Grafana

 ### Working on:
-* Publishing all via Docker Containers for InfluxDB, Python & Grafana
+* Publishing all via Docker Containers for InfluxDB, (Python) & Grafana
+* Issue with Hue bridge and python code in a docker (needs to authenticate every time)